Managing Unemployment Insurance Claims

 Managing Your Tax Rate

-Your UI tax rate is based on your experience rating - essentially, how many claims have been filed against your account.
+Your UI tax rate is influenced by your experience rating, which includes factors such as the number of claims filed against your account, the size of your payroll, and state-specific calculations.
 To keep your rate low:

 - Respond to all claims promptly and thoroughly